pitt-miskov-zivanov-lab/BioRECIPE/docs/index.rst

     :alt: internal figure

     An example biological interaction represented as a directed signed edge between two nodes, including node, edge, context, and provenance attributes.

-The table below summarizes the node and edge attributes in a directed graph :math:`G(V,E)`:

 Representation of Individual Events and Interactions
 ------------------------------------------------------